7Cedars/separated-powers/gitbook/README.md

 ### Role restricted governance flow

 Together, Powers and Laws define which accounts can do what in what situations.
-Let us explore some examples.
+Let us explore several examples.

-Allow the execution of any action, but have a second role check actions, so this power cannot be abused.
+Example A: Allow the execution of any action, but have a second role check actions, so this power cannot be abused.
 > **Law 1** allows accounts with role 1 to propose any action.
 The law is subject to a vote, and the proposal will only be accepted if more than half of role 1 account holders votes in favour.
 >
 > Alice, who has been assigned a role 1, proposes to transfer ether from the protocol to X. Bob and Charlotte, other role 1 holders, vote in favour and the proposal passes.